christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/feature_extraction/README.md

 ## Feature Extraction code for MicroPython on ESP32

-This repository contains Python code for various feature extraction techniques useful for data preprocessing and model improvement.
+This repository contains Python code for various feature extraction techniques useful for data preprocessing and model improvement, specifically designed to run on the ESP32.
+These algorithms are conversions of the main [River](https://riverml.xyz/latest/) algorithms, which can be viewed [here](https://github.com/online-ml/river/tree/main/river/anomaly).
+Due to the limited functionality of micropython-ulab, which does not support the full River algorithms, we have converted the River code into micropython-ulab compatible versions as described in this repository.
 The tools are designed for use with MicroPython on ESP32 devices, leveraging the micropython-ulab library for numerical operations.

 ### Pre-requisites